maisiesadler/maisiesadler.github.io/_posts/2021-11-04-distributed-systems.md

 [Chaos Engineering](https://principlesofchaos.org/) is the practice of running experiments on a system to observe how it reacts.

-This can reduce on-call burden not only by giving higher confidence in the system but can serve as on-call training.
+This can reduce the on-call burden not only by giving higher confidence in the system but can serve as on-call training.
 Engineers become familiar with the observability tools and are engaged and focused on resilience.

 - Start with one-off experiments or game days
 - Choose experiments based on real-world events and incidents